DigiBP/25DIGIBP4/README.md

   Delays often occur when missing goods require procurement and production coordination.

 - **Lack of Workflow Automation**
-  The absence of automated decision-making and notifications leads to unnecessary workload and time losses.
+  The absence of automated decision-making especially in terms of checking the availability of ordered goods leads to unnecessary workload and time losses.

 # 🎯 Goal

-Our goal is to transform the current process by introducing a partial automation that will lead to removing a substantial part of the workflow within Customer Service, specifically the need to carry out goods availability check manually.
+Our goal is to transform the current process by introducing a partial automation that will lead to removing a substantial part of the workflow within Customer Service, specifically the need to carry out goods availability check manually while reducing the chance of possible human erros.
+Another improvement is the elimination of manual  coomunication

 # 📦 AS-IS Process